open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 #### process.runtime.dotnet.**thread_pool.queue.length**

-Description: The number of work items that are currently queued to be processed by the thread pool.
+The number of work items that are currently queued to be processed by the thread pool.

 | Units       | Instrument Type   | Value Type | Attribute Key(s) | Attribute Values |